-Row houses and other attached homes are the single most common housing type in Harrisburg, accounting for 45.56% of the city's housing units.
-Other types of housing that are prevalent in Harrisburg include large apartment complexes or high rise apartments ( 23.46%), duplexes, homes converted to apartments or other small apartment buildings ( 16.85%), and a few single-family detached homes ( 13.67%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Row houses and other attached homes are the single most common housing type in Harrisburg, accounting for 44.93% of the city's housing units.
+Other types of housing that are prevalent in Harrisburg include large apartment complexes or high rise apartments ( 24.33%), duplexes, homes converted to apartments or other small apartment buildings ( 17.51%), and a few single-family detached homes ( 12.89%).
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 People in Harrisburg primarily live in small (one, two or no bedroom) row houses and other attached homes.
 Harrisburg has a mixture of owner-occupied and renter-occupied housing.

 The housing in Harrisburg was primarily built before 1939 ( 46.89%), making the housing stock in Harrisburg some of the oldest overall in America, although there is a range of ages of homes in Harrisburg.
 The next most important housing age is between 1940-1969 ( 35.25%), followed by between 1970-1999 ( 14.70%).
 There's also some housing in Harrisburg built between 2000 and later ( 3.16%).